 Note: You can also use the projector's Keystone function to help get optimum screen geometry.
-Press the Keystone button on the control panel to correct up to $a \pm 20^{\circ}$ tilt, maintaining an aspect ratio of 4:3.
+Adjust angle tilt optically by pressing the Optical Keystone Adjustment knob on the side of the projector (next to the handle), and then turning the dial clockwise or counterclockwise to move the lens up or down.
+Adjust angle tilt digitally by pressing the Keystone button on the control panel to increase or decrease the image adjustment.
+This feature allows you to correct up to $a \pm 20^{\circ}$ tilt, maintaining an aspect ratio of 4:3.
 Using the ELP Link IV software, you can correct up to $a \pm 30^{\circ}$ tilt.